dgilling/azure-file-storage-on-acs/readme.md

 	````

 	* Replace "yourstorageaccount" with the name of your storage account.
 Leave the quoatation marks.
 	* Replace "yourkey" with the key from your storage account.
-Leave the quoatation marks.
+Leave the quotation marks.

 1. Save the file by pressing Ctrl+O and exit nano with Ctrl+X

 1. Run the **install-agent.sh** script.
 This script detects the nodes on the cluster, uploads the built binary, a config file, and install-local.sh script to each cluster.
-Ater uploading, it incokes the install script to install the driver on each node.
+After uploading, it invokes the install script to install the driver on each node.
 This script does NOT use nano.

 	````
 	sh install-agents.sh